MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 ...
 ```

-To prevent that unwrap of the array, you can use `Write-Object -NoEnumerate`.
+To prevent that unwrap of the array, you can use `Write-Output -NoEnumerate`.

 ```powershell
 PS> Write-Output -NoEnumerate $data | Get-Member